 - Contact hours

-- Teaching dates for this unit are 17 and 18 February.
+- Face to face teaching for this unit will be on 14 and 17 February 2023.
 Please refer to the timetable website for session times and venues.
 Attendance at all sessions is mandatory and pre reading including recorded lectures must be completed before these dates.

 Donald R. Rothwell, Stuart Kaye, Afshin Akhtar-Khavari, Ruth Davis and Imogen Saunders, International Law: Cases and Materials with Australian Perspectives (3rd ed., Cambridge, 2018).